`s

 They control how sections are arranged and rendered inside the main layout.

-Templates can be created using two formats:
+Templates can be created using multiple formats:

 * **Blade templates** (`.blade.php`) — simple static content or basic Blade directives